NYC Jewish community terror threat averted by suspects’ arrest at Penn Station

 The alert was later removed from Kagan’s Twitter account.

-Saturday’s arrests come weeks after the FBI said it had “credible information of a broad threat to synagogues in N.J.,” prompting Mayor Adams to announce that NYPD officers were sent to Jewish communities and houses of worship “out of an abundance of caution.”
+Saturday’s arrests come weeks after the FBI said it had “credible information of a broad threat to synagogues" in New Jersey, prompting New York City Mayor Eric Adams to announce that NYPD officers were sent to Jewish communities and houses of worship “out of an abundance of caution.”

 New Jersey federal agents on Nov.
-10 arrested Sayreville, N.J. resident Omar Alkattoul, 18, on federal charges of making a threat to attack a synagogue “based on his hatred of Jews.”
+10 arrested Sayreville, New Jersey, resident Omar Alkattoul, 18, on federal charges of making a threat to attack a synagogue “based on his hatred of Jews.”